rayofsunshinesha/QWI/README.md

 # QWI is a part of Longitudinal Employer-Household Dynamics from census

-We develop a series of code using STATA to process raw QCEW and Wage record to construct QWI measures at the state level.
+We developed a series of code using STATA to process raw QCEW and Wage record to construct QWI measures at the state level.

 ## 1. itq: procecss QCEW files